 Famous magician Dariel Fitzkee’s quote: Magic is both in the details and in the performance, does full justice to the interaction design since it’s the right match of details and performance.
+This applies to app development as well.
 Every designer loves to get the big picture right but the solution will fail if you don’t handle the details properly.
 It’s all these details that make a design magical and this is the reason why well-designed micro-interactions make user experiences feel crafted.

 Here’s how micro-interactions help you create a great user interface: